sigmer/portaldocs/portal-sdk/generated/top-onboarding.md

 4) Partners must validate all changes deployed in RC or Mpac thoroughly before cherry-picking the commit to Production branch.

+5) Partners must onboard to all public and sovereign clouds at the same time and update the respective configs.

+6) **[Hide all assets](portalfx-assets.md#how-to-hide-your-asset-in-different-environments)** in sovereign clouds if you do not intend to show your experiences in those clouds.

+<a name="steps-to-portal-onboarding-service-or-feature-deprecation-checks-must-do-s"></a>
+## Service or Feature Deprecation Checks - Must Do&#39;s

+1) Ensure that the users are given advance notice about the deprecation of a feature or service when removing the corresponding experience from Azure portal.

+2) Notify users via Azure blog, Azure status updates or email about the intended deprecation plan and provide migration to alternative features or service.

+3) Users will continue to see the currently loaded extension version until their browser is refreshed.
+Hence it is advised that you monitor the telemetry for usage before turning off service or feature.

 **NOTE:** *Partner must cherry-pick changes from Dev branch to Production branch for the changes to be deployed to Production/Public clouds.
 Partners are responsible for completing the PR and cherry-picking the changes from Dev Branch to Production Branch.
 Portal team does NOT merge these changes automatically*

 **IMPORTANT** *Partners must ensure PR has the required approvals and all the policies are met and PR is complete.
 PRs may get delayed due to merge validation expiry or other policy checks.
 Partners can re-trigger any policy that expired or failed.*

-5) Understand the deployment schedules and [SLAs](top-extensions-svc-lvl-agreements.md) for Portal framework and Hosting service repositories.
+1) Understand the deployment schedules and **[SLAs](top-extensions-svc-lvl-agreements.md)** for Portal framework and Hosting service repositories.

-6) Portal team has a process of freezing deployments during special events like //build //Ignite //Inspire etc. Any changes to Production branch will NOT be honored during this freeze time.
+2) Portal team has a process of freezing deployments during special events like //build //Ignite //Inspire etc. Any changes to Production branch will NOT be honored during this freeze time.
 Please plan your Preview/Release of your service accordingly.

-7) Portal team does an automatic merge from Dogfood branch to Mpac and Mpac to Production during special events like conferences.
+3) Portal team does an automatic merge from Dogfood branch to Mpac and Mpac to Production during special events like conferences.
 During all other times, partners MUST always cherry-pick the changes from Dev branch to Production branch for the respective changes to go live.

-8) National cloud deployments take 2 weeks more than Production branch.
+4) National cloud deployments take 2 weeks more than Production branch.

-9) Always work with Azure portal onboarding contact about your release dates before you commit timelines to release the product or any Marketing communications.
+5) Always work with Azure portal onboarding contact about your release dates before you commit timelines to release the product or any Marketing communications.

-10) All exceptions to bypass SLAs and fasttrack deployments will require Partner level approval on both sides.
+6) All exceptions to bypass SLAs and fasttrack deployments will require Partner level approval on both sides.
 All exception during major events will require VP level approval.

 ![storage container](./../media/portalfx-extensions-onboarding/onboarding-instructions.png)